Wednesday, November 22, 2017

 Released: July 1, 1992

 When people think of baseball movies, I'm sure this one is always at the top of the list.
 And when people think of movies with a predominately all-female cast, I'm sure this one is also at the top of that list.
 It is set during 1943 which means since there is a war going on, there is no longer anymore Major League Baseball since all the men are overseas.
-This movie tells the story of the All-American Girls Professional Baseball League (or the AAGPBL (it's still quite a mouthful even when it's abbreviated!))
+This movie tells the story of the All-American Girls Professional Baseball League (or the AAGPBL (it's still quite a mouthful even when it's abbreviated!)).

 Sisters Dottie (Geena Davis) and Kit Hinson (Lori Petty) who live in Willamette, Oregon are recruited by an AAGPBL scout named Ernie (Jon Lovitz) who wants to take them to Chicago to be on a team.
 Correction: he only wants to recruit Dottie who is an exceptionally good player (she can easily catch a ball without a glove and without any warning a ball is being thrown to her).
 Dottie has no desire to leave her rural farm life and wants to wait for her husband (Bill Pullman) to return home from the war.
-Her younger sister, Kit, who loves baseball, but isn't as good as her Dottie really wants this opportunity and Dottie tells Ernie she'll go to Chicago, but only if Kit can also go to which he agrees.
+Her younger sister, Kit, who loves baseball, but isn't as good as Dottie, really wants this opportunity and Dottie tells Ernie she'll go to Chicago, but only if Kit can also go to which he agrees.

 They make a pit stop in Fort Collins, Colorado so Ernie can check out a ball player named Marla that he hears is really great.
 And she is really great and she's ready to sign her and take her to Chicago until he gets closer to her and she lifts her hat up so he can see her face and it is revealed she is quite homely.
 At first he doesn't want to sign her, despite her being a great hitter, because image seems to be the first and foremost priority of the team.
-They are looking for beautiful young women to wear short skirts (although what's the point since the majority of their target audience are overseas, anyway?)
+They are looking for beautiful young women to wear short skirts (although what's the point since the majority of their target audience are overseas, anyway?).
 However, Dottie and Kit refuse to go on unless Marla also goes with them.

 The first time they are all gathered is when they learn they'll be wearing skirts which they think is ridiculous because how can they slide in skirts?
 This is also when we learn they'll be going to charm school because this was 1943 and everything was so sexist back then.
 One of the instructors gives a stylist advice on what to do with each player's hair and/or skin and when she comes to Marla, she doesn't have any advice to make her look any better.

 We see a montage of the girls being photographed for newspapers and magazines and one of the headlines is (and get ready to roll your eyes!), "Trading oven mitts for baseball mitts!"
 Ugh.
 Just ugh.
 Oh, wait.
 That might not be the worst part.
 There's a TV ad about the new league and a voiceover says, "Girls playing baseball?"
 Yes, I don't know which one is worse.
 We also get a montage of many of their games and this is where we see Dottie catching a ball while doing the splits and a huge nasty bruise on the back thigh one of the players received after sliding onto one of the bases.
-I thought for sure it was just make up because this thing is huge, but after doing some research, apparently it was real.
+I thought for sure it was just make-up because this thing is huge, but after doing some research, apparently it was real.
 Ewww.
 And ouch!

 The Peaches' coach/manager is former player for the Cubs (he hit 58 home runs in 1936), Jimmy Dugan (Tom Hanks) who is not thrilled to be coaching a bunch of women at first and spends most of his time drinking, but does come around in the end.
 He gives us the most famous line in the entire movie, "There's no crying in baseball!"